 - ⅓ cup egg Whites (2 egg whites)

-- 1 tbsp.
-Stevia in the raw (only if you want the pancakes to be sweet)
+- 1 tablespoon Stevia in the raw (only if you want the pancakes to be sweet)

-Pour cottage cheese and egg whites into the blender first, then add oats, vanilla extract, and a little stevia.
+- Pour the cottage cheese and egg whites into the blender first, then add the oats, vanilla extract, and a little stevia.